 A broken nose, also called a nasal fracture, is a break or crack in a bone in your nose — often the bone over the bridge of your nose.

-Treatment for a broken nose may include procedures to realign your nose.
+Treatment for a broken nose may include procedures that realign your nose.
 Surgery usually isn't necessary for a broken nose.

 When to see a doctor

 Seek emergency medical attention if you experience a nose injury accompanied by: